jeffmcutter/cf_shortcuts/cfssh/doc-tools/HEAD.md

 cftail (Use multitail to tail log_file and optionally grep for pattern)

 cftail-request (Look up tasks associated with request_id and use multitail to tail the log_file looking for them)

-**Note that this program can enable you to do things faster, including mistakes, use at your own risk.**

 # Installation:
 Recommended installation as root on the VMDB appliance.